zanzo420/WpfHexEditorControl/README.md

 - Unlimited Undo (no redo for now)
 - Move in file with mouse wheel / or keyboard
 - Modify mode (hexa / char)
-- Finds methods (FindFirst, FindNext, FindAll, FindLast, FindSelection) and overlord for (string, byte[])
+- Finds methods (FindFirst, FindNext, FindAll, FindLast, FindSelection) and overload for (string, byte[])
 - Highlight byte with somes find methods
-- Scollbar marker for selection start and byte finded (soon bookmark will be added)
+- Scollbar marker for selection start and byte finded
+- Set Bookmark (cannot save for now)
 - ...

 ##Release Notes (version of NUGET package)